A giant leap forward

 At the end of the day, no matter what hiccups it encountered the progression of biometrics seems inevitable.
 This is hardly a surprise when one pauses to consider all the benefits that might come from this tech trend in the future.

 Dan Radak is a marketing professional with eleven years of experience.
 He is currently working with a number of companies in the field of digital marketing, closely collaborating with a couple of e-commerce companies.
-He is also a coauthor on several technology websites and a regular contributor to Technivorz.
+He is also a co-author of several technology websites and a regular contributor to Technivorz.